 Remove Poop Smell from Carpet

-7. To remove the poop smell from the carpet, fill a new spray bottle halfway with vinegar and then fill the rest of the bottle with warm tap water.8.
-Spray cleaning solution onto the stain until it is visibly wet.9.
-Let sit for 5 minutes before blotting with a dry clean rag or paper towel.
+7. To remove the poop smell from the carpet, fill a new spray bottle halfway with vinegar and then fill the rest of the bottle with warm tap water.

 And be sure to check out this post on how to remove poop stains from baby clothes!